awslabs/duvet/design/witness/decisions.md

 ## Work items (not questions — known work) {#work-items}

-- **Finer-than-function discharge units.** The SST artifact carries sub-function structure (`:enss` clause lists, `LoopInv` nodes), so clause- and invariant-level discharge units are expressible without a format change (spec §5.5).
-The first version ships whole-proof-fn units only.
-Revisit after the feature lands — flagged for return at the 2026-07-28 PR review, alongside Open Question 1's closure-granularity half.
+- **Finer-than-function discharge units and closure — the Decision 17 investigation.** The SST artifact carries sub-function node structure (`:enss` clause lists, `LoopInv` nodes), so clause- and invariant-level discharge units are expressible without a format change (spec §5.5); whether the artifact's *edge* structure supports clause-level closure is unknown.
+Under Decision 17 this investigation is normative: its answer sets the shipped granularity floor.
+Deliverable: a written determination (in spec §5.5) of the artifact's demonstrated maximum for both discharge units and closure, with the producer brought up to that maximum or the limit recorded as the artifact's ceiling.
+- **Reflexivity check and guard (Decision 3).** One-time check against the existing SST run's constructed witnesses that every witness contains its own root span, plus the permanent producer unit test asserting `root ∈ closure(root)`.
+- **Per-tool harness example projects (Decision 16).** First:
+  `cargo llvm-cov` one-invocation-per-test example for the Rust dogfood's mixed run; JaCoCo example documents the already-solved pattern.
 - Enumerate the Verus `du` map: annotation position → discharge unit, case by case (whole proof fn / lemma; ensures of an exec fn; single ensures clause; single conjunct) — inside the Verus